Open NowBusiness

 Who is eligible for the Drought Loans?

-• Applicant must contribute or plan to contribute at least 75% of their labour to the farm business under normal circumstances
+- Contribute or plan to contribute at least 75% of your labour to the farm business under normal circumstances

-• Applicant must earn or plan to earn at least 50% of their income from the farm business under normal circumstances
+- Earn or plan to earn at least 50% of your income from the farm business under normal circumstances

-• Applicant must secure the support of their commercial lender for the proposed loan
+- Secure the support of your commercial lender for the proposed loan

-• Farm business must operate in the agriculture, horticulture, pastoral, beekeeping (apiculture), or aquaculture industry
+- Farm business must be in the agriculture, horticulture, pastoral, beekeeping (apiculture), or aquaculture industry

-• Farm business must undertake all primary production aspects wholly within Australia
+- Undertake all primary production aspects of the business wholly within Australia

 4